phunanon/Chika/README.md

 I like it.
 I've been very happy learning Clojure coming from the C++ and C# world.
 I feel its syntax strikes the perfect balance between person and machine.
 I know other languages are more suitable for microcontrollers (e.g. Forth), and appreciate C *et al* more for what they *don't* compile into an image.
-Chika doesn't include homoiconicity, a built-in compiler, macros, &c., but it succeeds in abstracting away memory management and static typing.
+Chika doesn't include homoiconicity, native reader/compiler, macros, laziness, arity, &c., but it succeeds in abstracting away memory management and static typing.

 #### Why dynamic variables?